 - Remove any clothing or items from the washer.

 - On top and front load washers, open the washer door or lid and wipe down the inside glass or metal with machine cleaning wipes.

 - On front load washers, use the textured side of the wipe to clean the inside and outside of the rubber door seal.
 You can also clean with a damp cloth.

-- You can also use a soft, damp cloth or sponge to wipe away any spills, but be sure to use only mild soaps or cleaners when cleaning outside surfaces.
+Use a soft, damp cloth or sponge to wipe away residue, dirt and dust and spills.
+Be sure to use only mild soaps or cleaners when cleaning outside surfaces.

-- Leave your washer's door or lid open between washes to dry out the inside and help prevent odors.
+Leave your washer's door or lid open between washes to dry out the inside.